clasp-developers/clasp/README.md

 https://github.com/drmeister/externals-clasp.git
 You can build externals-clasp or you can configure your environment by hand.

+INSTALLATION

+Clasp has been compiled on OS X 10.9.5 using Xcode 6.0.1 Clasp has been compiled on recent (post 2013) versions of Ubuntu Linux

-To build clasp from within the top level directory do the following.
+To build Clasp from within the top level directory do the following.

 1) Ensure that the llvm tools "llc" and the clasp exectuables (at the correct versions as in externals-clasp) are in your PATH